 On the occasion of the International Dance Day, different media echo the new International Baccalaureate of Performing Arts by Agora International School Madrid and Víctor Ullate Roche Sing and Dance Project

-Numerous media on television, radio and press have interviewed the dancer, choreographer and actor Víctor Ullate Roche and the singer and actress Nuria Sánchez, responsible for the International Artistic Baccalaureate project oriented to the Performing Arts that Agora International School Madrid launches for the following year.
+Numerous media on television, radio and press have interviewed the dancer, actor and singer Víctor Ullate Roche and the actress and singer Nuria Sánchez, responsible for the International Artistic Baccalaureate project oriented to the Performing Arts that Agora International School Madrid launches for the following year.
 Both emphasize that the selection of students will be made through auditions and personal interviews and the selection criteria will not be so much the previous level of the candidates as the vocation to make the stage their profession.

 The project, a pioneer in Spain, arose when Víctor Ullate Roche directed the higher degree of Performing Arts at the Superior Center for Performing Arts ESCAENA.
 There, Ullate Roche discovered that many students arrived without any previous preparation and decided to solve that gap with a specific baccalaureate of the branch, which has ended up materializing at Agora International School Madrid, a center with which it has already collaborated for six years teaching extracurricular classes within the complete creative arts plan of the school.

 Víctor Ullate Roche, Nuria Sánchez and the school’s head, Gerard O’Donnell, are very excited about this new project, which brings the study of the performing arts closer to International Baccalaureate students to open many doors for them when it comes to accessing this world that a priori may seem difficult, with subjects such as Rhythms, Musical Styles or Theatrical Representation and culminating in a musical by the students and under the direction of the professionals who trained the dancers of the musical Billy Elliot.